Head Coach: Devin Aye

 *Golden Valley Conference Games

-Devin Aye will be in his second season as a collegiate head coach at Lassen College.
-The Cougars will look to defend their 2013 GVC championship in 2013-14.
+Devin Aye will be in his third season as a collegiate head coach at Lassen College.
 Aye inherited a program in April 2012 that had won a total of 3 games combined the previous two seasons.
-In his first year Aye resuscitated Lassen College men’s basketball with a record of 23-9, a GVC championship, and a top 10 ranking in the state.
-Aye’s Cougars also have an undefeated (9-0) record at home.
+In his first year Aye resuscitated Lassen College men’s basketball with a record of 23-9, a GVC championship, and a top 10 ranking in the state and a #9 seed in Nor Cal playoffs.
 The 2012-13 season ended on the road in the Sweet 16 of the California Community College men’s basketball playoffs.
 Aye received Golden Valley Conference Coach of the Year, and has also been elected the GVC Men’s Basketball Executive Board Representative.
+In the 2013-14 season, his Cougars finished 2nd place in the GVC, and received the 10th seed in Nor Cal playoffs.
+The year concluded with yet another top 10 state ranking during the season, and a 19-14 record.
+Since taking over, the basketball program has won 42 games which is the 8th best in the entire state over the last two seasons.

 Aye’s coaching career includes stints as an assistant at both the NCAA, NAIA and Community College levels for 7 years with stops at Cosumnes River College, CSU East Bay and Chabot College.
 Aye spent 2005-06 at Cosumnes River College in Sacramento, California under current head coach James Giacomazzi.
 The team posted a 20 win season for first time in years.
 Aye spent 2006-08, and 2010-12 at Chabot College in Hayward, California under future Hall of Fame coach and Father Denny Aye with each team earning a state playoff berth and averaging 20 wins.